 The following map shows a simplified classification of the main languages and dialects found in France today, even though most Frenchmen speak and write the official French language.

-This language diversity affected the spelling and grammar of records all throughout the Hispanic world in various degrees.
-The following Spanish language death record was created in 1837 in the parish of San Miguel in Anglés, province of Girona, Catalonia, Spain.
+This language diversity affected the spelling and grammar of records all throughout the French world in various degrees.
+The following French language record was created in 1757 in the town of Borce located in the modern department of Pyrénées-Atlantiques, France.

-Because Girona is a Catalan speaking province, we may assume that the priest spoke Catalan, and a close examination of the record shows many instances of words that have been spelled in Catalan or with Catalan influence, such as:
+Because Borce in the Pyrénées-Atlantiques is a Gascon speaking province, we may assume that the priest spoke Gascon, and a close examination of the record shows many instances of words that have been spelled in Gascon or with Gascon influence, such as: